grain-lang/grain/stdlib/immutableset.md

 ## Values

-Functions and constants for working with ImmutableSets.
+Functions and constants included in the ImmutableSet module.

 ### ImmutableSet.**empty**